 The external iliac lymph nodes lie anterior to the internal iliac lymph nodes and usually form three separate subgrou...

-Extracorporeal shock wave lithotripsy (ESWL) is a common non-invasive treatment for urolithiasis.
+Extracorporeal shock wave lithotripsy (ESWL) is a common non-invasive treatment for urolithiasis, and less commonly for pancreatic or salivary ductal stones 4.
 It is less successful in obese patients and with stones >2 cm.
+Children respond equally well or better to ESWL than adults 5.

 Extrarenal pelvis refers to the presence of the renal pelvis outside the confines of the renal hilum; it is a normal anatomic variant.